-- Mossberg 500: Best shotgun for home defense
+- Mossberg 500: Best pump-action shotgun for home defense

 - Beretta 1301 Tactical: A semiautomatic shotgun alternative for home defense